michaelsballoni/mscript/README.md

 ```
 It is a line-based, pseudo-object-oriented scripting language that uses symbols instead of keywords

+To just in and see more mscript, check out the [mscript-examples musicdb.ms file](mscript-examples/musicdb.ms), there's good stuff in there

 ## project layout
 The mscript project is a Visual Studio solution.  mscript has no external dependencies; it statically links the runtime.